cjphawes/restaurant-booking-system/README.md

 ![Contact page image](/documentation/images/contact-page-img-2.webp)

+### Things to mention
+- Added AllAuth however aren't using sites and social accounts models.
+- Not using Summernote attachments.

 ### Future Features to Implement
 - Options for logging in through Social accounts rather than just standard emails.
 - An additional contact form for general queries.